Halifax, Nova Scotia: University sports

 Halifax is home to seven degree-granting post-secondary educational institutions with four of them having athletic programmes.
 Two of the schools, Dalhousie University and Saint Mary's University are part of the U Sports league, while Mount Saint Vincent University and University of King's College are a part of the Canadian Collegiate Athletic Association (CCAA).

 Dalhousie University's varsity team goes by the moniker Tigers.
 They have teams for basketball, hockey, soccer, swimming, track and field, cross country running, and volleyball.
 The Tigers garnered a number of championships in the first decade of the 20th century, winning 63 AUS championships and two U Sports championships.

 Halifax's other U Sports university, located in close proximity to Dalhousie University, is Saint Mary's University with the moniker of the Huskies.
 Known for their football programme, the Huskies play at Huskies Stadium and won back-to-back Canadian University Football Championships (2001 & 2002), only the third university to do so.
-Huskies Stadium was used on June 11, 2005, and again on July 29, 2023, to host an exhibition game of the Canadian Football League called Touchdown Atlantic.
-The games were played between the Hamilton Tiger-Cats and the Toronto Argonauts and the Saskatchewan Roughriders and Toronto Argonauts, respectively.

 Finally, two of Halifax's smaller universities are part of the Canadian Collegiate Athletic Association (CCAA).
 Mount Saint Vincent University, home to the Mystics, competes in the Atlantic Collegiate Athletic Association (ACAA), a member of the CCAA, in Women's & Men's Basketball, Women's & Men's Soccer, Cross Country and Women's Volleyball.
 The Mystics hold a championship titles in all sports, making them the most acclaimed team of the ACAA division.
 University of King's College is also a member of the ACAA.
 The varsity athletics teams at the University of King's College are named the Blue Devils.
 Sporting teams include men's and women's basketball, soccer, badminton and rugby, and women's volleyball.

 From 1984 to 2007, the region was home to the CIS Men's Basketball Championship; the tournament was moved to Ottawa, Ontario, from 2008 to 2010 and returned to Halifax in 2011 and 2012.